A sublimation printer with Polycrylic for Sublimation.

 4. Print and cut the design.
 Use your sublimation printer and paper to print the design you want to transfer.
 Make sure to mirror the image and adjust the settings according to the type and size of the paper.
 Use the scissors and ruler to cut out the design, leaving a small margin around the edges.

 5. Press the design.
-Preheat your heat press or iron to the recommended temperature and time for the material you are using.
+Preheat your heat press or iron to the recommended temperature and time for your material.

-• For example, for wood, you may need to press at 380°F for 60 seconds, while for tile, you may need to press at 400°F for 240 seconds.
+• For example, you may need to press wood at 380°F for 60 seconds, while you may need to press tile at 400°F for 240 seconds.

-• Use the heat-resistant tape to secure the design to the surface, making sure that the printed side is facing down.
+• Use heat-resistant tape to secure the design to the surface, ensuring the printed side faces down.

 • Place the material on the heat press or iron and cover it with a sheet of butcher paper.
 Press the design firmly and evenly, applying enough pressure and heat.

 6. Enjoy your sublimated product.
 You have successfully used polyacrylic for sublimation.
 You can now admire your sublimated product and enjoy its glossy and colorful appearance.
-You can also apply another coat of polyacrylic to seal and protect the design if you wish.
+If you wish, you can also apply another coat of polyacrylic to seal and protect the design.

 Polycrylic can be used for sublimation on wood and tumblers, but it is not recommended for sublimation on cotton.